-Even though we are a year away from the 2020 election, it seems as though Donald Trump’s re-election chances are fading with each news cycle.
-Democrats continue to gain support for impeachment, and Republicans remain critical of Trump’s leadership in Syria.
+As we approach the 2020 election, it seems as though Donald Trump’s re-election chances are fading with each news cycle.
+Mass protests have broken out across the country, and the government response to Coronavirus has disappointed many.
 If Trump is going to win another election, he will have to take some bold action to reduce liberal enthusiasm for the 2020 election and grab some swing voters.
 Student loans present such an opportunity.

 Donald Trump should cancel all existing federal student loans and phase the federal government out of higher education lending.
 He can blame President Obama for creating a student loan mess, and crown himself as the person who solved the problem.
-This move would steal momentum away from candidates like Bernie Sanders and Elizabeth Warren, provide an immediate boost to the economy, and win over many swing voters struggling with student debt.
+This move would top proposals offered by Joe Biden, provide an immediate boost to the economy, and could win over many swing voters struggling with student debt.

 Forgiving federal student debt may not appear to be a conservative solution, but the move would be vintage Trump.
 Under President Obama, federal student loan lending was expanded, and debt swelled to record highs.
 Trump can blame one of his favorite targets for the problem and implement a solution that would be a huge boost to his re-election efforts.